-As such, France BioImaging invites all its external users and trans-node users* to register through Euro-BioImaging web portal to access any equipment available on France BioImaging facilities and labs.
+As such, France BioImaging invites all its external users* to register through Euro-BioImaging web portal to access any equipment available on France BioImaging facilities and labs.

 By registering through the EuBI web portal, France BioImaging users will:

 - have access to 24 biological imaging facilities and laboratories specializing in R&D for imaging in 6 regional nodes

 - receive a waiver for the costs of instrument access (up to 750€ per week) on its facilities (1).